Manufacture Your Day by MAKING MISTAKES

 It’s a must to push the envelope in order to learn and to grow.
 Becoming more self-aware will help you to change yourself and change your world.

 From my own experience, I know that the biggest mistake we can ever make is being too afraid to make one.

 Now let me get this straight.
 How we deal with people who make mistakes determines whether we create an environment of trust or fear.
 What is your approach?
 Do you want to know who is responsible for a mistake?
 If yes, this will only result in fear and blame.

 Who cares who is responsible?
 The only question should be, “What can we do to prevent it from happening again and what have we learned from it?”

 It is scientifically proven that people deal differently with mistakes based on their mindset.
 Carol Dweck, the author of “Mindset: The New Psychology of Success” suggests that people have either a fixed mindset or a growth mindset.

 People with a fixed mindset perceive mistakes as failure.
 They tell others they have failed and perceive themselves as having failed.
 As a result, they may never want to try again.
 On the other hand, people with a growth mindset are more motivated to eventually get it right.
 They don’t take no for an answer and strive to get better by what they have learned from the mistake.

 Awareness is key.
 By becoming more conscious anyone can change their mindset.

-Sensible performance goals in companies are critical to help people understand what’s important, but it is key that the numbers are not more important than the people.
+Sensible performance goals in companies are critical to helping people understand what’s important, but it is key that the numbers are not more important than the people.
 An obsession with metrics whether hourly, daily, or weekly, and a world-view that says an employee is only as valuable as the sum of his or her numeric goals, are signs of a fear-based culture.
-The confidence level will go down and most likely the amount of unwanted mistakes will increase.
+The confidence level will go down and most likely the number of unwanted mistakes will increase.
 People have to understand the value they bring to an organization and should never be punished for making a mistake.